-- no contestant should debate against another contestant from his own school; - no contestant should debate against the same contestant more than once; - each contestant should debate both affirmative and negative rounds; and - no school should repeatedly debate the same school.
+- no contestant should debate against the same contestant more than once; - · each contestant should debate both affirmative and negative rounds; and - no school should repeatedly debate the same school.

 Pair the debaters using the format determined by the executive committee.